jwarz/data-scientists-tools/introduction-to-statistics-in-r/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-51-1.png)<!-- -->

+Fabulous job!
+You’ve just seen the central limit thorem at work.
+Even though the distribution of `num_users` is not normal, the distribution of its sample mean resembles the normal distribution.

 ## The mean of means

 You want to know what the average number of users (`num_users`) is per